woman playing Yamaha piano

 Bill Vassilopoulos

-ps Watch a flute player with a disability display his gift of Vivaldi, Winter the Four Seasons https://youtube.com/shorts/DDVXibCrKiY?si=Jt0xClv4Z5CUgHI2
+P.S.
+Watch a flute player with a disability display his extraordinary gift performing Vivaldi's Winter from The Four Seasons: https://youtube.com/shorts/DDVXibCrKiY?si=Jt0xClv4Z5CUgHI2